 Tobias currently studies medicine at Brown.
 He graduated from Yale with a degree in English, and later worked at the New York Review of Books before completing a postbaccalaureate program at Bryn Mawr College.
 As a postgraduate researcher in the Spudich Lab he helped to coordinate the HAND Study, investigating HIV associated neurocognitive disorders.

 Aveline Xiang Li, BA

-Aveline Xiang Li is a medical student at the Yale School of Medicine.
+Aveline Xiang Li worked with the Spudich group while a medical student at the Yale School of Medicine.
 Growing up between China, Canada, and the United States, Aveline eventually made her way to Bowdoin College, where she majored in Biochemistry and conducted cell biology research on the pathogenic yeast Candida albicans.
 She began medical school in 2014 and joined the Spudich Lab the subsequent summer, investigating the response of immune cells in the central nervous system during primary HIV infection.
 In her spare time, Aveline enjoys knitting and crocheting, exploring coffee shops, and reading new sci-fi/fantasy series.

 Andrew Silverman, BS

 Andrew is a medical student at Yale and is interested in neurology and infectious disease.
 Under the mentorship of Dr. Spudich, Andrew traveled to Bangkok to help with ongoing research projects at SEARCH.
 In particular, he is interested in neurologic signs and symptoms of men and women chronically infected with HIV.